BSA M20 & M21

 Travelling long distance on an M20/M21 isn't as bad as it might seem.
 Naturally you'll take longer to get anywhere, but there is some fun to be had at 45mph cruising, not least that you get to see a little more of the world instead of having it all flashing by in a blur.

 Upon settling in following a rebuild, the bikes usually become wonderfully reliable, and when things do go wrong, they're generally quickly fixable at the roadside.

 You won't need a huge range of tools when travelling.
 Just make sure that they're all Whitworth, and that you've got some cable nipples, scraps of electrical wire, a spare plug, spare points, HT lead, electrical tape, bulbs, drive chain and primary chain repair kit, plus a handful of nuts and bolts of varying sizes.
 Better carry a tube of gasket cement too, and some fuel line and fuel line washers/corks, etc.

 It's not as much as it seems.
 In fact, everything you need will pretty much fit in the tool box, with perhaps a few extras stuffed in your jacket or shoulder bag.

 Electrical problems should be infrequent.
 The wiring loom on these bikes is simple.
 BSA M20s and M21 have magneto ignition, and provided the bike starts well when you set off, it should keep working well enough to at least get you home.

 ▲Bonhams sold this circa-1939 civilian BSA M20 in April 2013 for just £2,760 including buyers premium.
+That's a true classic bike bargain.
 There were no documents with the bike, note.
 Click on the image for details, or follow this Bonhams BSA M20 link

 1. BSA M20/M21 designer Val Page (1897-1978) was also responsible for the futuristic two-stroke Ariel Leader (1958-1965).